How To Mix Quikrete Concrete

 If you don’t have a tool to mix with you can actually use just about anything.
 Even your hands will do.
 Tools make the job a lot easier but they’re not essential.
 As long as the concrete is mixed thoroughly with the right amount of water it doesn’t matter what you mixed it with.

 Technique doesn’t really matter here either.
 I prefer to use a hoe to mix my Quikrete because the motion is easier for me.
 But some masons prefer a shovel and others a trowel.
 Try different tools out and see what works best for you.

-The more water you add to the Quikcrete mix, the weaker it becomes.
+The more water you add to dry Quikcrete mix, the weaker it becomes.
 Too much water can create weak, brittle concrete which leads to cracks and structural problems.

 The consistency that your going for is thick oatmeal.
 It’s moist and workable but still semi solid and can hold form.
-Once you think the mixture is mixed properly, pick up some and form a ball.
+Once you think the mixture is mixed properly, pick some up and form it into a ball.
 If the concrete can hold its shape, then it’s ready to be used.

-If the concrete feels too dry and lacks the consistency needed, consider slowly adding more water.
+If the concrete feels too dry and lacks the consistency needed or you see unmixed dry spots, slowly add more water as needed.
 Don’t add too much too fast because at this point a little bit of water goes a long way.

 If the mixture feels too wet and won’t hold its shape, slowly add a little more Quikrete powder.
 Mix in a little at a time until the concrete hardens up to the consistency you want.

 Once the work is done don’t forget to clean off all your tools.
 Also pay attention to the area around where you mixed.
 Concrete tends to splash while you mix it and it’s easy to get some on some siding, a fence or other surroundings.

 Concrete will dry up and stain whatever it sticks too.
 Even if you get it later, it can still leave a stain.
 Sometimes concrete hardens and can damage equipment when you try to clean it off.
 Make sure to clean concrete right away.